carolanitz/Awesome-iOS-Twitter/CONTRIBUTING.md

 - No updates / no longer tweets

+#### Twitter Accounts are eligible if:

+- Made a major contribution to the iOS community.
+Examples include, has contributed to a popular open source project like RxSwift, CocoaPods, fastlane or gives valuable talks
+- Majority of tweets are iOS or engineering related topics

 #### Twitter Accounts are ineligible if:

 - Commercial Twitter accounts from companies/brands
 - Lack recent tweets
 - Not tweeting mostly in English

 Your contributions are always welcome!
 Thank you for your suggestions! :smiley: